A temporary getaway - three monasteries in Austria

 Do you also know:

 Slow Travel Tips you can also find it here.
 Also discover Monasteries and churches.
-Do you already know Admont Abbey in Styria?
+Do you also know Admont Abbey in Styria?

 Not enough of monasteries?
 Anita from Gailtal on Tour was also there Monastery Wernberg near Villach.